 About Fandango#

-Given the specification of a program’s input language, Fandango quickly generates myriads of valid sample inputs for testing.
+Welcome to Fandango!
+Fandango is a generator of inputs and interactions for software testing.
+Given the specification of a program’s input or interaction language, Fandango quickly generates myriads of valid sample inputs for testing.

 The specification language combines a grammar with constraints written in Python, so it is extremely expressive and flexible.
 Most notably, you can define your own testing goals in Fandango.
 If you need the inputs to have particular values or distributions, you can express all these right away in Fandango.